Japan Driving License Test ー How to Get One

 Japan Driving License Test - Getting the License from Zero

-Who can take it and Cost
+Who can take it and what is the cost

 Maybe you don't have a valid driving license from your home country.
 In that case, you'll have to take the written and practical exams, and if necessary, driving lessons.